Consultation and Engagement – Relationship overview

 Workshops why the sector and the work people do in the sector matter

-Workshops are being held to establish why growing and sustaining the workforce needed to meet the care needs of older people across Australia is so vital to the nation.
-These are being held in:
+Workshops have also been held to establish why growing and sustaining the workforce needed to meet the care needs of older people across Australia is so vital to the nation.
+These were held in:

 - Alice Springs